Follow me on social media!

 Whenever I have to use credit it would go here.
 I am lucky enough to not use it.

-These ynab categories are the ones I found the most useful.
-They are very detailed, so I can use the data given by them but they are also generalized enough that it’s not a chore using YNAB.
+These YNAB categories are the ones I found the most useful.
+They are very detailed so that I can use the data given by them, but they are also generalized enough that it’s not a chore using YNAB.